-Back in the days, Tokyo had one centre, the area surrounding Tokyo Station and the Marunouchi area, but as the city grew, the city became to too large to have just one single designated center.
+Back in the days, Tokyo had one center, the area surrounding Tokyo Station and the Marunouchi area, but as the city grew, the city became too large to have just one single designated center.
 Sub-metropolitan centers called fukutoshin were designated around the periphery of Tokyo and Odaiba became one of these fukutoshin.
 The artificial island of Odaiba was constructed at the end of the Edo Period (1603-1868) to protect the city of Tokyo from marine attacks.
 Nowadays it is known as a futuristic high-tech entertainment hub where you can enjoy shopping in several huge entertainment complexes, visit the headquarters of the popular TV channel Fuji, and check out the hot spring facility of Oedo Onsen Monogatari.
 Other popular spots include the famous Gundam Statue, the replica of the Statue of Liberty, but arguably the best attraction of all, is the incredible digital art museum, teamLab Borderless.

 Building the Rainbow Bridge

 The Rainbow Bridge was constructed by Kawasaki Heavy Industries.
 The construction of the bridge began in 1987 and was completed 6 years later in 1993.
-In order for the the ships to pass through, it had to exceed 50 meters in height, but its height was also limited because of its proximity to Haneda Airport.
+In order for the ships to pass through, it had to exceed 50 meters in height, but its height was also limited because of its proximity to Haneda Airport.
 This truss deck suspension bridge is made with vertical steel cables to support its dual decks.
 Colored in white, the towers of the bridge were designed to harmonize with the skyline of central Tokyo as viewed from the Odaiba standpoint.

 Illumination and Events

-Every Saturday in December at 7pm, there is a fireworks show right next to the bridge at 7 pm and every year on August 26 Rainbow Bridge Day is celebrate.
+Every Saturday in December at 7pm, there is a fireworks show right next to the bridge at 7 pm and every year on August 26 Rainbow Bridge Day is celebrated.
 In addition to the special December illumination, this symbolic bridge occasionally displays different colors for various specific events.
 For example, pink for the Pink Ribbon Day in October or blue for the World Diabetes Day in November.
 The bridge’s symbolic illumination was also used during the rise of COVID-19 cases in Tokyo when it was lit up red for some period of time.

 Viewpoints Rainbow Bridge